 \item Finally, using \texttt{AstroPhot}, we jointly fit a \ser{} model and a sky background model (tilted plane) to the $gri$ band images.
 In addition to the \ser{} parameters that describe Zangetsu's 2-D light distributions, the result also provides the final ``global'' background estimation around it.
 After correcting this 2-D sky background model from the image, we extract the 1-D profile of Zangetsu based on the geometric parameters from the \ser{} model (centroid, position angle, and axis ratio).

 \end{itemize}

-To demonstrate the exact effect of the bright star subtraction, we show the original images, the reconstructed 2-D models from isophote fitting, and the residual maps in the $gri$ bands in Fig. \ref{fig:star_resdiual}.
+To demonstrate the exact effect of the bright-star subtraction, we show the original images, the reconstructed 2-D models from isophote fitting, and the residual maps in the $gri$ bands in Figure \ref{fig:star_resdiual}.
 We extend the 1-D profile model to $\sim67\arcsec$ from the center to ensure the removal of most of the scattered light from the star on Zangetsu.